-I am a late-comer to version control in general, and, having grown up teaching myself programming in the Windows/Visual Studio/C# realm, It took the growing prominence of to draw my attention to what is currently the most visible Distributed Version Control System (and “social coding” site) in the developer universe.
+I am a late-comer to version control in general, and, having grown up teaching myself programming in the Windows/Visual Studio/C# realm, It took the growing prominence of Github to draw my attention to what is currently the most visible Distributed Version Control System (and “social coding” site) in the developer universe.

 Once I graduated to using version control for my code, there was no turning back.